You are here

 Where will my section 341 meeting of creditors be held?

 Generally, the 341 meeting of creditors is conducted at the Bankruptcy Court at 224 S. Boulder, Room B04, Tulsa, Oklahoma, 74103.
+However, during the National Emergency Concerning the Novel Coronavirus Disease (COVID-19), the meetings of creditors are being held telephonically.
 The exact date, time, and location of your meeting will be mailed to you within a few days of your initial filing on Official Bankruptcy Form B309 titled “Notice of Bankruptcy Case.”
+Be sure to read your “Notice of Bankruptcy Case” document (Official Bankruptcy Form B309) for specific dial in and access code information.

 What is a meeting of creditors?
 What happens there?